AngelDev06/AlterHook/README.md

 ```

 Open Visual Studio and create a new empty solution.
 You can use any built-in template for that, including the Android ones when targeting Android.
-In the solution explorer, right-click on your solution, then **add > existing project** and find the `.vcxproj` file you are interested in.
+In the solution explorer, right-click on your solution, then **add > existing project** and find the `.vcxproj` file in the `vs/` directory you are interested in.
 After adding it, you can create a simple test project and add the library as a reference with **references > add reference** which will link your project and the library together.
 Also if you are building a dll you may need to go to **properties > Advanced** of your project and turn on **Copy Project References to OutDir** to automatically copy the dll to your output directory.